Kunabharadwaj/VueTodo/README.md

 - Update tasks: Users can update the title and due date of existing tasks.
 - Duplicate tasks: Users can duplicate the tasks.
 - Set Due Date: Users can set due dates for each task.
-- Delete tasks: Users can delete tasks from the list.
+- Delete tasks: Users can delete tasks from the list a modal appears upon clicking Delete.
 - Mark tasks as completed: Users can mark tasks as completed, visually indicating their status.

 ## Technologies and Tools Used 🛠️